hyperledger/fabric/docs/source/deployment_guide_overview.rst

 Next steps
 ----------

 Blockchain networks are all about connection, so once you've deployed nodes, you'll obviously want to connect them to other nodes!
-If you have a peer organization and a peer, you'll want to join your organization to a consortium and join or :doc:`channels`.
+If you have a peer organization and a peer, you'll want to join your organization to a consortium and join or :doc:`create_channel/create_channel_participation`.
 If you have an ordering node, you will want to add peer organizations to your consortium.
 You'll also want to learn how to develop chaincode, which you can learn about in the topics :doc:`developapps/scenario` and :doc:`chaincode4ade`.

 Part of the process of connecting nodes and creating channels will involve modifying policies to fit the use cases of business networks.
 For more information about policies, check out :doc:`policies/policies`.